chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 To test `TaskList` in the "inbox" state, we browse to the relevant part of Storybook to see it in isolation on our screen.
 We verify that it looks and behaves OK and move on.

 In the upcoming chapters, we'll dive deeper into this process.
-We will learn how to use tools like Chromatic to capture snapshots and build a complete workflow.
+We will learn how to use tools like Chromatic to capture snapshots and build out a complete workflow.

 <video autoPlay muted playsInline loop>
   <source